5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 }
 ```

+The MBSTF will now send the MPD followed by the initialization segments (if present in the MPD) and then queue each media segment at its availability time.
+If the MPD indicates a refresh time, then the MPD will be re-*PULL*ed at that time, and if it has changed then the new MPD and any initialization segments will be included in the FLUTE stream again.

+The wireshark capture will look like (sequence step 11 onwards):

 ![Wireshark screenshot showing the FDT with File entry for the MPD sent as part of a PULL STREAMING Distribution Session](../../../assets/images/5mbs/wireshark-pull-streaming-mpd-fdt.png)

+This packet contains the FDT with a File entry for the MPD.
+The *objIngestBaseUrl* from the Distribution Session configuration has been substituted for the *objDistributionBaseUrl* in the FDT File entry, resulting in "http://127.0.0.2/stream.mpd" being the advertised path of the MPD file.

+---

 ![Wireshark screenshot showing the MPD file contents sent as part of a PULL STREAMING Distribution Session](../../../assets/images/5mbs/wireshark-pull-streaming-mpd-file.png)

+The file contents for this example are contained in packets 7 and 9, the screenshot above shows the first packet of the MPD being carried as TOI 1 in the FLUTE stream.
+Packets 8 and 10 are the MB-UPF forwarding packets 7 and 9 in GTP encapsulation via multicast channel to the NG-RAN (gNodeB).

+---

 ![Wireshark screenshot showing the FDT with File entry for the initialization segment sent as part of a PULL STREAMING Distribution Session](../../../assets/images/5mbs/wireshark-pull-streaming-init-seg-fdt.png)

+This packet shows the initialization segment FDT File entry.
+Because this is fetched from the same source as the MPD, the *objDistributionBaseUrl* substitution happens to this URL too, resulting in the avertised path being "http://127.0.0.2/1/init.mp4".

+---

 ![Wireshark screenshot showing the initialization segment file contents sent as part of a PULL STREAMING Distribution Session](../../../assets/images/5mbs/wireshark-pull-streaming-init-seg-file.png)

+The screenshot above shows the initialization segment contents being sent in the FLUTE stream as TOI 2 (as indicated by the FDT File entry for the initialization segment).

+---

 ![Wireshark screenshot showing the FDT with File entry for the first live media segment sent as part of a PULL STREAMING Distribution Session](../../../assets/images/5mbs/wireshark-pull-streaming-media-seg-fdt.png)

+The FDT File entry for the first media segment (TOI=3 in this example) shows the media segment that was the next live segment at the time.
+This is advertised in the FDT File entry being for the "http://127.0.0.2/1/876641739.m4s" location.

+---

 ![Wireshark screenshot showing the FDT with File entry for the second live media segment sent as part of a PULL STREAMING Distribution Session](../../../assets/images/5mbs/wireshark-pull-streaming-media-seg2-fdt.png)

+The FDT File entry for the second media segment (TOI=4 in this example) shows the media segment that was the next being sent at a segment duration after the first (just after it became available).
+This is advertised in the FDT File entry being for the "http://127.0.0.2/1/876641740.m4s" location.

 ---

 ### Step 8: Create a streaming MBS Distribution Session for push operation on the DASH manifest

+This tests the STREAMING distribution mode for *PUSH*ed DASH manifest file (MPD).
+This executes the following highlighted steps
+from MBS User Service provisioning using the command line to perform the actions that the MBSF would otherwise perform.

 ```mermaid
 ---